MaryVDa/Promote-Goat/README.md

 ## Description
 ${
     Promote Goat is our website that we use to showcase and promote emerging artists in different genres.
 Using our website will give artists the oppurtunity to grow and and to branch out.
+Posting their art to promote it and to recieve feedback on their work.
 }

 ## Table of Contents